 Whether you need to manually parse upload URLs and credentials

-The server upload SDKs provided by ApsaraVideo VOD support only the following programming languages:
+The server upload SDKs support only the following programming languages:

-You only need to deliver the obtained upload URLs and credentials to clients.
-You do not need to parse the upload URLs or credentials.
+You only need to issue the obtained upload URLs and credentials to clients.

-In this method, you need to use an ApsaraVideo VOD server operation SDK to obtain an upload URL and an upload credential.
-After that, you can initialize an Object Storage Service (OSS) SDK by using the obtained upload URL and credential and upload a media file.
+In this method, you must integrate the ApsaraVideo VOD SDK to obtain an upload URL and an upload credential.
+Then, use the obtained upload URL and credential to initialize the OSS SDK and upload media files.

 Obtain upload URLs and credentials

-ApsaraVideo VOD allows you to obtain upload URLs and credentials by using one of the following two methods:
+You can obtain upload URLs and credentials by using one of the following methods: